-By sentencing cooperators within the amended guideline ranges without regard to the statutory minimum and the trumping provision of U.S.S.G. § 5G1.1, defendants essentially receive a benefit similar to what they would receive if they were safety valve eligible.
-In other words, cooperators would receive amended sentences without regard to any statutory minimum.11 In light of the basic differences between the safety valve provision of Section 3553(f) and the substantial assistance provision of Section 3553(e), the Court questions whether Congress intended that cooperators who initially received relief from the statutory minimum under Section 3553(e) should receive a reduced sentence under Section 3582(c)(2) without regard to the statutory minimum.
+By sentencing cooperators within the amended guideline ranges without regard to the statutory minimum and the trumping provision of U.S.S.G. § 5G1.1, defendants essentially receive a benefit similar to what they would receive if they were safety value eligible.
+In other words, cooperators would receive amended sentences without regard to any statutory minimum.10 In light of the basic differences between the safety valve provision of Section 3553(f) and the substantial assistance provision of Section 3553(e), the Court questions whether Congress intended that cooperators who initially received relief from the statutory minimum under Section 3553(e) should receive a reduced sentence under Section 3582(c)(2) without regard to the statutory minimum.
 As explained above, the Sentencing Commission has authorized such relief.
-Even so, the Court, in
+Even so, the Court finds that granting such relief to all cooperators is contrary to the statutory differences of Section 3553(f)and Section 3553(e).